tianshang486/mysql/intl.en-US/Spatio-temporal Database/FAQ/Load vector data.md

 ## Load vector data by using ogr2ogr

 The ogr2ogr command line tool is provided by GDAL/OGR to convert data.
 It supports common vector data types, such as Esri ShapFile, MapInfo, and FileGDB.
 For more information, see [ogr2ogr](https://postgis.net/docs/using_postgis_dbmanagement.html#idm2274).
-For more information, visit [https://gdal.org/drivers/vector/index.html](https://gdal.org/drivers/vector/index.html).
+For more information, visit [Vector drivers](https://gdal.org/drivers/vector/index.html).

 **Note:** Before you load vector data by using the ogr2ogr command line tool, make sure that GDAL supports the PostGIS vector driver.